Kim Bo-kyung

-Kim Bo-kyung (Korean: 김보경; [kim.bo.ɡjʌŋ] or [kim] [po.ɡjʌŋ]; born 6 October 1989) is a South Korean professional footballer who plays as a midfielder for Korean club Suwon Samsung Bluewings.
+Kim Bo-kyung (Korean: 김보경; [kim.bo.ɡjʌŋ] or [kim] [po.ɡjʌŋ]; born 6 October 1989) is a South Korean professional footballer who plays as a midfielder for Korean club FC Anyang.

 Club career

 Cerezo Osaka

 In 2010, Kim dropped out of Hongik University and signed a three-year contract for J1 League side Cerezo Osaka.
 After he was loaned out to J. League Division 2 side Oita Trinita for the 2010 season, he returned to Cerezo Osaka.
 During the 2011 season, Kim scored 8 goals.
 In 2012, while Levir Culpi resigned and Cerezo Osaka appointed Sérgio Soares as the new manager, he remained a key player for the team, scoring 7 goals in 15 matches.
 When he left the team to participate in the 2012 Summer Olympics, he was the fourth leading goal scorer in J1 League.

 Cardiff City

 On 10 July 2012, his agents confirmed that his club Cerezo Osaka, had entered talks with Welsh Championship side Cardiff City over a possible transfer.
 On 12 July, Cardiff City and Cerezo Osaka agreed to a fee believed to be around £2.5 million.
 The deal was completed on 27 July, when Kim signed a three-year deal.
 He made his debut on 18 September in a 2–0 win over Millwall coming on for Craig Noone.
 Kim's first start for Cardiff came against Burnley in a 4–0 win at Cardiff City Stadium on 27 October.
 Kim scored his first goal for Cardiff in their 4–1 victory over Blackburn Rovers on 7 December.
 His second was the opening goal at Blackpool in a 2–1 victory for Cardiff on 19 January.

 On 17 April 2013, Cardiff City won the Championship title and were promoted to the Premier League, making Kim the 12th Premier League player from Korea.
 He scored his first Premier League goal against Manchester United on 24 November 2013, to secure a late 2–2 home draw with an injury time headed equaliser.

 On 24 January 2015, Cardiff City announced Kim's contract had been terminated by mutual consent.